 c = 12.86

 Solve for the area of the triangle.
 To find the area of a triangle you need two side lengths which you have now obtained.
-The equation for the area of a triangle is A = 1/2 b x h.
-The "b" represents base and the "h" represents height.
+One equation for the area of a triangle is area = 1/2 b × c × sin(A).
+The "b" and "c" represent two sides and A is the angle between them.